Michelle3334/freaky_memory/README.md

 * Font color: Seal brown #191515
 * Link & hover color: Bilboa green #317213
 ### Fonts
-For the main heading elements I used .
+For the main heading element I used Limelight and for all other text I used Josephin Sans.
 Sans-Serif is used as a backup font.
 ### Images
 Images were sourced from pixabay.com.
 These are credited in credits section.